 Discharges of industrial stormwater have the potential to contain contaminants from industrial activity.
-This type of discharge is defined

-Any project involving landdisturbing activities aboard the Installation has been reviewed by the Installation's NEPA Review Board prior to the onset of work. and regulated in 40 CFR 122, the USEPA final rule regarding National Pollutant Discharge Elimination System (NPDES) stormwater permitting.
+This type of discharge is defined and regulated in 40 CFR 122, the USEPA final rule regarding National Pollutant Discharge Elimination System (NPDES) stormwater permitting.

 Daily industrial operations discharging stormwater aboard MCB Camp Lejeune and MCAS New River are covered under NPDES Permit NCS000290.